shineum/py_mssso_example/readme.md

 - scopes (Manage - API permissions)
 - redirect url (Manage - Authentication - Web Redirect URIs)
 <br>
-redirect url for this sample is:<br>
+Redirect url for this sample is:<br>
 http://localhost:8000/sso_login_callback/<br>
 (Can be vary depending on port. it is assumed that port will be 8000 for this sample.)<br>